 For you as a business a new regulation introduces changes to how you log into your PayPal business account.
-In order to access your PayPal business account after March 31st 2020, you will need to ensure you have an up-to-date mobile phone number associated to your account.Update your mobile number
+In order to access your PayPal business account, you will need to ensure you have an up-to-date phone number associated to your account.Update your phone number

 This is a new European Union directive replacing the First Payment Services Directive, which regulates payment services in Europe.
 Part of PSD2 the new security requirements that will impact online businesses accepting card payments.